 Advantages of a PWA

-Many individuals, despite the fact that native apps take a lot of space, would utilize these applications but they need more space on their smartphones so they can’t install them.
+Despite the fact that native apps take a lot of space, many individuals would utilize these applications, but they need more space on their smartphones, so they can’t install them.
 But that is not an issue with PWAs, which only take space for what they need, making them quicker to download and saving space.
+Thus more and more individuals are now moving towards utilizing these progressive business web apps.

-Lot of people realize the advantages of progressive web apps and that’s why they are downloading PWAs in light of the fact that it can be utilized even without Internet connection.
+A lot of people have realized the advantages of progressive web apps, and that’s why they are downloading PWAs in light of the fact that they can utilize these business web applications even without an Internet connection.
 Also, these applications even work when the server is dead, making users not lose anything, and this is all such a great deal for conversions.

-Since content just needs to be delivered once, PWA saves time and money in contrast to making content independently for iOS, Android, and a site.
+Since content just needs to be delivered once, PWA saves time and money in contrast to making content independently for iOS, Android, and a website.
 Also, PWAs don’t need to be updated very often.
 Clients don’t need to download new data.
-If PWA works, you presently don’t need to stress over its development, which makes it a financially alluring option, similarly to Flutter, for instance.
+If PWA works, you presently don’t need to stress its development, which makes it a financially alluring option, similar to Flutter.

 PWAs can be found by means of search engines and other platforms.
-PWAs can also be offered through social media, home page, or by another means.
-You are not required to be reliant upon application stores.
+PWAs can also be offered through social media, the home page, or by other means.
+You are not required to rely upon application stores, which makes it one of the most prominent progressive web app benefits.

 Disadvantages of a PWA

 PWAs are Android-driven and don’t work on popular browsers, including Safari, IE, and Edge.
-Since Safari overwhelms 51% of the browser market in the U.S., thus implying that a huge percentage of mobile clients will be unable to access PWAs.
+As per Statista, Safari overwhelms 51% 54.23% of the browser market in the U.S in 2021, thus implying that a huge percentage of mobile clients will be unable to access PWAs.

 But on the positive side, fresh browser versions of Opera, Chrome, and Firefox support PWAs, making other browsers to support this in the coming future.